<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=643855279873876&amp;ev=PageView&amp;noscript=1">

 Researching Different Types of Higher Education

-We'll review researching colleges based on:
+We'll review researching and understanding 4-year colleges based on:

 Average class size Classroom type Student-to-faculty ratio Clubs & organizations

 Sometimes the smaller-sized student body can feel more manageable, in terms of making connections with others.
-That being said, it’s not for everybody— visiting is a great way to find out!
+That being said, it’s not for everybody—visiting is a great way to find out!

-⭐ Smaller Sized Colleges to Explore: Amherst College, Washington and Lee University, Pomona College, and Swarthmore College
+⭐ Smaller-Sized Colleges to Explore: Amherst College, Washington and Lee University, Pomona College, and Swarthmore College

 Average class size Classroom type Student-to-faculty ratio Clubs & organizations